Translator (computing)

 A translator or programming language processor is a computer program that converts the programming instructions written in human convenient form into machine language codes that the computers understand and process.
 It is a generic term that can refer to a compiler, assembler, or interpreter—anything that converts code from one computer language into another.
 These include translations between high-level and human-readable computer languages such as C++ and Java, intermediate-level languages such as Java bytecode, low-level languages such as the assembly language and machine code, and between similar levels of language on different computing platforms, as well as from any of these to any other of these.

-Software and hardware represent different levels of abstraction in computing.
-Software is typically written in high-level programming languages, which are easier for humans to understand and manipulate, while hardware implementations involve low-level descriptions of physical components and their interconnections.
-Translator computing facilitates the conversion between these abstraction levels.
-Overall, translator computing plays a crucial role in bridging the gap between software and hardware implementations, enabling developers to leverage the strengths of each platform and optimize performance, power efficiency, and other metrics according to the specific requirements of the application.
+The term is also used for translators between software implementations and hardware/ASIC microchip implementations of the same program, and from software descriptions of a microchip to the logic gates needed to build it.

 Programming language processors

 The software development process is noticeably different depending on the type of translator used by a developer, this of course differs from translator to translator.
 Stages of the development process that are influenced by a translator include the initial programming stage, the debugging stage, and most notably the execution process.
 Factors that are affected during these stages include code performance, feedback speed for the debugging process, language features, and platform independence.
 Some of the more notable programming language processors used to translate code are compilers, interpreters, and assemblers.